 With the group attach facility, instead of connecting to a specific DB2 subsystem, you can choose to connect to any one member of a data-sharing group of DB2 subsystems which is active on an MVS image.
-This allows you to use a common DB2CONN definition, specifying a group ID, across multiple cloned AORs, and to reconnect rapidly if the connection to DB2 fails.
-See "Using the DB2 group attach facility" on page 20 for more information.
+You can use a common DB2CONN resource, specifying a group ID, across multiple cloned AORs, and reconnect rapidly if the connection to DB2 fails.
+See "Using the DB2 group attach facility" on page 16 for more information.